 This is not a complete list of the internal funding opportunities available at the University of South Alabama.
 Our primary responsibility is to publish opportunities from the Office of Research and Economic Development, but for other units we can only list what we are aware of.
 Contact the Dean's office to get a complete list of internal funding available in a given unit.

 Office of Research and Economic Development

-FUNDING AMOUNT: $35,000 will be allocated annually for this program, with individual awards limited to a maximum of $5,000.
+FUNDING AMOUNT: $15,000 will be allocated for this program in fiscal year 2019, with individual awards limited to a maximum of $5,000.

-APPLICATION INSTRUCTIONS: Applications must be submitted through the InfoReady Review platform.
-NEW FOR FY2018: Administrative approval will be handled using the online Cayuse Research Suite.
-This REPLACES the use of the paper USA Transmittal Form.
-See the FDCGP Application Guidelines (downloadable above) for an Appendix on using Evisions to route proposals.
+APPLICATION INSTRUCTIONS: Applications must be submitted through InfoReady.
+Administrative approvals will be handled using Cayuse SP.
+See the FDCGP Application Guidelines (downloadable above) for an Appendix on using Cayuse SP to route proposals.

 DESCRIPTION: The Faculty Productivity Grant program (FPG) provides concentrated time for faculty to generate pilot or preliminary data that will enhance their competitiveness for a major grant or contract.

 DEADLINE: Requests should be made at least one semester prior to the requested re-assigned time.